 If there are no errors, we can go back to DrRacket and test that our package works by writing a #lang bf program:

 If we ever want to delete the package, we can do

 If we want to rename the package, we can delete it, rename the directory, update the name of the expander in read-syntax, and then reinstall it using the procedure above.

 We waited until the end of our bf project to install it as a package.
 Could we have done this at the beginning?
 Sure.
-Once we install a project as a package, we can still work on the modules inside.
+Once we install a language project as a package, we can still work on the modules inside.
 These changes are reflected immediately when we invoke the language, without needing to run raco pkg install again.
 And we can use the #lang name notation.
 Thus, the benefits of creating a package outweigh the extra housekeeping.